 Snap is committed to assisting law enforcement while respecting the privacy and rights of our users.
 Once we have received and established the validity of a legal request for Snapchat account records, we respond in compliance with applicable law and privacy requirements.

 How to promote safety

 While it's true that we value ephemerality, some account information may be retrieved by law enforcement through valid legal process.
 At times, this could mean assisting law enforcement with preventing illegal activities and actioning accounts for violations of Snap’s Terms of Service.
 We also assist with exigent situations and imminent threats to life, such as school shooting threats, bomb threats and missing persons cases.

 Share with your community how they can report to Snap!

-- In-app reporting: you can report inappropriate content to us right in the app!
-Just press and hold on the Snap, then tap the 🏳️ button in the corner.
+In-app reporting: you can report inappropriate content to us right in the app!
+Just press and hold on the Snap, then tap the “Report Snap” button.
 Let us know what’s going on – we’ll do our best to help!
-Learn more about reporting abuse in‑app.

 Email us: you can also email a report to us right through our Support site.